-Panasonic and Sanyo officially acknowledged that the companies have started discussions "for a capital and business alliance between the two corporations," with the aim of making Sanyo a Panasonic subsidiary.
+Osaka, Japan — Panasonic and Sanyo officially acknowledged Friday that the two companies will start discussions “for a capital and business alliance between the two corporations,” with the aim of making Sanyo a Panasonic subsidiary.

 Sanyo has significant investments in solar energy and battery technologies, which can complement similar initiatives Panasonic has in development.